swcarpentry/managing-research-software-projects/all.md

 - "FIXME"
 ---

-*   A checklist is essentially a build file executed by human beings
+*   A checklist is a build file meant to be executed by human beings
     *   *[The Checklist Manifesto][gawande-checklist-manifesto]*
         describes how use of checklists cuts fatalities in surgery significantly, along with many other examples